scriptnull/vishnubharathi.codes/source/_posts/migrated-my-old-blog-posts-from-medium.md

 Thanks to this amazing project - https://github.com/xdamman/mediumexporter ; that helped me in this migration!

 Also, `sblog` ( https://github.com/scriptnull/sblog ) helped in some level of automation in the process. lol, becoming useful already :D

+EDIT: oops, I just missed one point - The reason I did this migation is same as the reason why I would not sign up for https://substack.com/